Starting an IT department from scratch — what you need to know

 In some organizations, departments within IT are responsible for educating the staff about the risks associated with using technology, such as phishing, malware, and other forms of cybercrime.
 They ensure that everyone knows the potential threats and how to protect themselves.

-IT Department best practices
+IT department best practices

 An internal IT Department plays a critical role in ensuring the smooth running of any business.
 IT departments must adhere to best practices to ensure their systems’ security, reliability, and efficiency.